Coronavirus: dental services update

 Patients should be aware that only a limited number of patients can be seen each day.
 If you have any other concerns, see our frequently asked questions further below, or the frequently asked questions on the webpage of the dental service you are being seen under.

 If you've been invited to come in for a face-to-face appointment at our hospitals you will see a number of measures have been put in place to help people 'stay safe and keep apart'.
+Our service is safe to attend and we are here to help.

 We are doing everything we can to support GPs and your patients during the coronavirus (COVID-19) pandemic.
 If you need advice from our clinical team, please use the current advice and guidance channels including e-RS advice and guidance for written communication, or Consultant Connect to speak to a senior clinician immediately.